Quantcast

 Watch this video for additional safety with space heaters, including your home!

 PUB-3000 requirements about space heaters can be found in the Fire Protection chapter of PUB-3000 (Chapter 12, Work Process I).
-Contact the Fire Marshal, Todd LaBerge (x 6071, TALaBerge@lbl.gov) if you have any questions or concerns.
+Contact the Fire Marshal, Michael Torkelson (x 4906, mjtorkelson@lbl.gov) if you have any questions or concerns.
 In addition to increasing safety by reducing potential overload conditions, especially in cubicle environments, these requirements are part of the LBNL Management goal to comply with DOE Order 430.2B, and Executive Order 13423.
 For additional information, see Sustainable Berkeley Lab, or email the Sustainability Program.